-How to Make Homemade Chocolate Chip Cookies
+How to Make Chocolate Chip Cookies

 - 1 cup butter, softened

 - 2 large eggs, room temperature

 - 1 teaspoon salt

 - 1 package (12 ounces) semisweet chocolate chips (Here’s the best brand to buy.)